Is Your Business Ready For Anything?

 The undeniable fact is that people simply aren't careful enough when it comes to cooking.
 This is the number one cause of home fires.

 One of the biggest dangers is the combination of hot splashing grease and unattended cooking.
 Hot grease can instantly burst into flames.
 So it's vital that you're always there to watch and make sure that grease does not splash.
-And do not put frozen foods in hot grease it can cause it to splash more that thawed foods.

 Of course keeping flammable dish towels, paper towels, or pot holders next to an open flame is a recipe for disaster.
 Keep all of those clear from the stove.